Environmental Monitoring Services

 Viable Air Sample

-- Open the media plate by removing the lid, taking care not to touch the agar surface with fingers or any other contaminants.
+6. Open media plate by removing lid with care, not to touch the agar surface with ANY form of contaminants.

 Surface Sample